mangalam-research/wed/tech_notes.rst

 <http://github.com/mangalam-research/wedutil>`_ installed and
 available on your ``PYTHONPATH``.

-To run the Selenium-based tests, you must can run either `<server.js>`_ *or* an nginx-based server.
+To run the Selenium-based tests, you can run either `<server.js>`_ *or* an nginx-based server.
 The latter option is recommended if you run your browser on a provisioning service like SauceLabs *and* you want to maximize performance.
 Running